Kee's Loaded Kitchen: History

 Kiauna "Kee" Nelson is the restaurant's owner and chef.

 In 2020, Kee's and Nelson appeared in a music video by Aminé.
 In June, during the George Floyd protests, donations from community members and Don't Shoot Portland allowed Kee's to provide free food to Black Portlanders.
 For Thanksgiving, Kee's offered turkey, smoked brisket, fried chicken, mashed potatoes, cornbread stuffing, collard greens, and sweet potato casserole.
 Desserts included banana pudding, coconut layer cake, and sweet potato pie.

 The restaurant was featured on the Netflix series Street Food in 2022.
+Kee's caters large events.

 Reception

 In 2018, Kee's was named Cart of the Year by Willamette Week.
 Kee's was included in multiple Eater Portland lists in 2021.
 Nick Woo and Nick Townsend included the restaurant in "14 Real-Deal Fried Chicken Spots in Portland", writing: "When Kiauna Nelson of the MLK food cart Kee's Loaded Kitchen starts frying chicken for her loaded plates, it's a run-don't-walk situation.
 Nelson's chicken gets a heavy, spice-laden rub before it hits the fryer, and then gets hit with the 'magic dust,' a sweet-spicy powder almost reminiscent of barbecue potato chips.
 There's nothing in town like it.
 Now, Kee's can get some serious lines, so the real move is to get to the cart before it opens for a takeout order."
 Additionally, Woo and Brooke Jackson-Glidden also included Kee's in "15 Outstanding Portland Food Carts", and Ron Scott included the food cart in "9 Spots for Serious Soul Food in Portland and Beyond".
 The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of "13 Spots for Serious Soul Food in Portland and Beyond".
+Kee's was included in Eater Portland's 2025 overview of the city's best food carts.